pgdouyon/vim-accio/README.md

 ### Differences from [Neomake][]

-- Neomake ships with pre-configured makers and also allows you to specify your own makers.
-    - I personally don't like the idea of pre-configured checkers (and I think I'm in the minority here) and have found compiler plugins to be much more flexible and easier to use.
-    - This is pretty much the principal difference between Neomake and Accio and the reason I made this plugin in the first place.
-- Neomake does support compiler plugins, but you still have to run the `:compiler` command separately.
-Accio bundles the `:compiler` and `:make` commands into one.
+Neomake is essentially a superset of Accio and there's really no reason to use Accio over Neomake unless you're a control freak like me with an irrational hatred of pre-configured makers.

+My plan for Accio is to be a lightweight alternative to Neomake that hopefully feels like it gives more control/flexibility over your compilers/linters.

-- Neomake uses both the quickfix list and location list depending on which version of the command you run.
-Accio only uses the quickfix list.
+The other main difference between the two plugins is that Neomake uses both the quickfix list and location list depending on which version of the command you run.
+Accio will only use the quickfix list for all possible invocations.

 - I've put a lot of thought into it and come to the conclusion that the transience of location lists are not a good fit for asynchronous operation or error reporting.
 - If anyone ever ends up actually using this plugin I would still entertain arguments in favor of the location list, just open up an issue about it.
 - For anyone worried about Accio trashing their quickfix list, Accio makes an effort to reuse the quickfix list wherever possible.

-- Neomake is essentially a superset of Accio.
-My plan for Accio is to be a lightweight alternative to Neomake that hopefully feels like it gives more control over your compilers/linters.
+**Note:** Neomake does support compiler plugins in addition to pre-configured makers, but you still have to run the `:compiler` command separately.
+Accio saves a step by bundling the `:compiler` and `:make` commands into one.

+- If you want to use more than one compiler plugin, you can't get around this by setting the compiler per filetype.

 Installation